 Physical filaments can have many architectures: linear, ring, branched etc. Traditional tools from knot theory refer to simple closed curves.
 New mathematical measures of topological/geometrical complexity are needed to study entanglement of open curves.

-A new measure of entanglement of open chains in 3-space, stronger than the Gauss linking integral, is obtained using the Kauffman bracket polynomial.
+A new measure of entanglement of open chains in 3-space, stronger than the Gauss linking integral, is obtained using the Jones polynomial.

-The Kauffman bracket polynomial of open chains in 3-space is a continuous function of the chain coordinates that coincides with the classical Kauffman bracket polynomial of a knot as the endpoints of the chain come together
+The Jones polynomial of open chains in 3-space is a continuous function of the chain coordinates that coincides with the classical Jones polynomial of a knot as the endpoints of the chain come together.

 This study lead us to define Vassiliev measures of open curves in 3-space.